+'''

+/

-''' / An abstract factory for creating listeners.
-Implementers should provide their own concrete factory extending this factory.
+An abstract factory for creating listeners.
+Implementers should provide their own

+concrete factory extending this factory.
 It can then be configured in ehcache.xml

+@author Greg Luck

+@version $Id: cache_event_listeners.apt 564 2007-11-28 08:52:18Z gregluck $

+/

-@author Greg Luck @version $Id: cache_event_listeners.apt 135 2006-06-26 06:55:03Z gregluck $ / public abstract class CacheEventListenerFactory {
+public abstract class CacheEventListenerFactory {

-/ Create a CacheEventListener
+Create a CacheEventListener

 @param properties implementation specific properties.
 These are configured as comma

 separated name value pairs in ehcache.xml

 @return a constructed CacheEventListener

-/

 public abstract CacheEventListener createCacheEventListener(Properties properties);

 }

+The factory creates a concrete implementation of the CacheEventListener interface, which is reproduced

+below:

+/

+Allows implementers to register callback methods that will be executed when a cache event

+occurs.

+The events include:

+put Element

+update Element

+remove Element

+an Element expires, either because timeToLive or timeToIdle has been reached.

+Callbacks to these methods are synchronous and unsynchronized.
+It is the responsibility of the implementer to safely handle the potential performance and thread safety issues depending on what their listener is doing.

+Events are guaranteed to be notified in the order in which they occurred. '''

 '''

-The factory creates a concrete implementation of the CacheEventListener interface, which is reproduced below:

-'''

 Cache also has putQuiet and removeQuiet methods which do not notify listeners.

 @author Greg Luck

-@version $Id: cache_event_listeners.apt 135 2006-06-26 06:55:03Z gregluck $
+@version $Id: cache event listeners.apt 564 2007-11-28 08:52:18Z gregluck $

 @see CacheManagerEventListener

 @since 1.2

 public interface CacheEventListener extends Cloneable {

 /

 Called immediately after an element has been removed.
 The remove method will block until

 this method returns.